A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Introduction

-In practice, a straightforward and robust approach is the Monte Carlo (MC) method, which involves collecting a large number of samples of the random inputs from their distribution, evaluating the QoI at each sample point, and then obtaining the statistical properties (mean, variance, probability density function, probability of a certain event etc.) of the QoI.
-Unfortunately, to get an accurate estimate, the Monte Carlo method requires a large number of simulations due to its slow convergence rate \cite{Fishman96}.
-Furthermore, for large and complex systems, even a single deterministic simulation may require very large computational resources.
-Under such circumstances, the Monte Carlo method can become extremely inefficient.
-Sampling approaches like quasi Monte Carlo \cite{Fox99,Niedeereiter92,NiederreiterHLZ98} and Latin Hypercube sampling \cite{Stein_tech87,Loh_AS96} etc., have been designed to accelerate convergence.
-However, when the underlying distribution of the inputs are arbitrary or not explicitly given, the advantage of these sampling strategies is no longer obvious.
+In practice, a straightforward and robust approach is the \ac{MC} method, which involves collecting a large number of samples of the random inputs from their distribution, evaluating the \ac{QoI} at each sample point, and then obtaining the statistical properties (mean, variance, \black{sensitivity indices}, probability density function, probability of a certain event etc.) of the \ac{QoI}.
+Unfortunately, to get an accurate estimate, the \ac{MC} method requires a large number of simulations due to its slow convergence rate \cite{Fishman96, Kucherenko_2015}.
+Furthermore, for large or complex systems, even a single instance of these simulations may require very large computational resources.
+Under such circumstances, the computational cost of \ac{MC} method can become extremely large.
+Several approaches have been developed to alleviate such difficulties.
+For instance, sampling approaches such as multilevel-\ac{MC} \cite{Giles_2015,Heinrich_MLMC_2001,Pisaroni_Nobile_CMAME_2017} and multifidelity-\ac{MC} \cite{Koutsourelakis_SISC_2009, Peherstorfer_Willcox_SISC_2016} have been designed to optimize the computational load when samples of the \ac{QoI} are available at hierarchical levels of accuracy; sampling approaches like quasi-\ac{MC} \cite{Fox99,Niedeereiter92,NiederreiterHLZ98} and Latin Hypercube sampling \cite{Mckay_Beckman_Technometrics_1979,Stein_tech87,Loh_AS96}, have been designed to accelerate convergence.
+However, when the underlying distribution of the inputs is arbitrary and not explicitly given, the latter two sampling strategies may lose their advantage if it is not straightforward to generate quasi-random sequences following the underlying distribution.